Ab-Tenzer/GroceryApp/README.md

 - [License](#license)

 ## About The App
-The Grocery app is uilt with Ignite CLI and simply allows you to Sign in, then it takes you through the onboarding process.
+The Grocery app is built with Ignite CLI and simply allows you to Sign in, then it takes you through the onboarding process.
 Inside the app you'll have a Home screen where you get a list of available products which you can add to your cart.
 The Cart resides on a different screen.
 It has a tab icon that shows the basket total.